gbourniq/django-on-aws/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://github.com/gbourniq/django-on-aws/blob/master/LICENSE)

 ## Overview
 This repository is a simplified version of https://github.com/gbourniq/portfolio, which previously involved a monolithic application defined by multiple containers deployed on a single server.
-This new repository attempts to implement a microservices approach by using AWS managed services, which will improve performance and maintainability.
+This new repository implements a microservices approach by using AWS managed services, which will improve performance and maintainability.
 - `Nginx` -> `AWS Load Balancer` with SSL certificate
 - `Django server` -> `AWS ECS` (previously as docker container on EC2)
 - `Redis` -> `AWS ElastiCache` / `AWS DynamoDB`
 - `Celery` worker -> `AWS Lambda` & `SQS Queues`
 - `Postgres` -> `AWS RDS`

-Other key differences compared to the previous version are:
+Other improvements compared to the previous version:
-- Keep docker-compose to only spin up Django server and postgres containers for local testing (removed all other services)
 - Simplied environment variables and removed all bash scripts
 - Removed Ansible / Kubernetes files - Deployment will be managed with CloudFormation
 - Address all pylint warnings, improve test coverage and general code improvements

+Screenshots of the frontend can be found [here](https://github.com/gbourniq/portfolio/blob/master/README.md#portfolio-app-overview).

 ## Contents
 - [Prerequisites](#prerequisites)